algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 ## 6. Select the board and the port

-On the IDE, there is a some buttons on the top like that :
+On the IDE[^4], there is a some buttons on the top like that :
 <img src="data/tutorial-arduino-3.png" width="400px">
 - The first button is to compile code.
 - The second button is to upload code to the board.